matrix-org/synapse/docs/development/contributing_guide.md

 Synapse uses the [poetry](https://python-poetry.org/) project to manage its dependencies and development environment.
 Once you have installed Python 3 and added the source, you should install `poetry`.
-We recommend
 Of their installation methods, we recommend installing `poetry` using `pipx`,

 ```shell